TITLE 89: SOCIAL SERVICES

 "Licensed capacity" means the maximum number of children permitted in the facility at any one time.

-"Licensee" means an individual, agency, or organization who holds a license or permit issued by the Department of Children and Family Services.
+"Licensee" means an individual, agency, or organization who holds a license or permit issued by the Department.

 "Licensing representative", for the purposes of this Part, means Department staff authorized under the Child Care Act of 1969 to examine facilities for licensure.

 "Mitigation" means those activities or processes undertaken to reduce the level of lead in water below 2.01 ppb (parts per billion).

 "Mitigation plan" means a written document prepared by a license applicant or licensee that identifies drinking water sources that have tested at or above 2.01 ppb for lead and the strategies and interim measures the applicant/licensee will take to reduce the lead level to below 2.01 ppb.